-Kinship/relative and resource caregivers shall provide opportunities for recreational activities which are appropriate to the age and abilities of the child.
-Kinship/relative and resource caregivers shall encourage children to take part in community service activities both with the family and on their own.
+Kinship/relative caregivers and resource parents shall provide opportunities for recreational activities which are appropriate to the age and abilities of the child.
+Kinship/relative caregivers and resource parents shall encourage children to take part in community service activities both with the family and on their own.